DataDog/documentation/content/monitors/_index.md

 Setting the above to **Notify** send an email for the monitor audit events to all people who are alerted in a specific monitor.

-## Manualy resolve your monitor
+## Manually resolve your monitor

-It only makes sense in a couple cases to resolve manually your monitor:
+It only makes sense in a couple cases to manually resolve your monitor:

 * If the monitor is in a "no data" state then resolving it hides it from the triggered monitors page.
 * If the monitor is in the triggered state but has stopped reporting data then